 - Learn about your new environment.
 Is tap water potable?
 What are common illnesses?
 Country-specific guidebooks such as Lonely Planet or Let’s Go are a great way to prepare for the unique context of your destination.
-International health information is available through the Centers for Disease Control.
+International health information is also available through the Centers for Disease Control.

-Frequently wash your hands with soap and water or carry hand sanitizer if soap is not available.
+- Frequently wash your hands with soap and water or carry hand sanitizer if soap is not available.

-Research local clinics and hospitals.
+- Research local clinics and hospitals.
 Know where you will go in case of an emergency before you leave the U.S. You may need to find an English-speaking doctor if you do not speak the local language well.

-Learn about your new environment.
+- Learn about your new environment.
 What kind of crime is most common?
 What other safety hazards do you need to be aware of?
 Again, country-specific guidebooks are great resources.

-Blend in while in public.
+- Blend in while in public.
 By not calling attention to yourself you are more likely to stay safe.
 See what the locals do and adapt their behaviors.
 Clothing and behaviors common in the U.S. may be offensive in some foreign cultures.
 While physically it may not be possible to blend in, modifying your behaviors shows respect for local customs.

 - Before travelling internationally, be aware of Department of State travel warnings and Department of State travel resources.
 Consider registering your trip with the State Department's Smart Traveler Program (STEP).
 The Department of State recently released its new iPhone App Smart Traveler, which provides official country information, travel alerts and travel warnings, U.S. embassy locations and more.

-Start conservative.
+- Start conservatively.
 You will be in a new environment with its own unique traffic rules, social protocols, and crime rates.
 You should spend your first few weeks abroad observing the behaviors of others.
 Watch when and how locals cross the street.
 Ask someone you respect where it is okay to walk late at night and where it is not.
 Once you gain an understanding for your new home, you can then make educated decisions to keep yourself safe.

 Managing Health and Safety Incidents

-Having done your research in advance, you should know of local resources available to you.
+- Having done your research in advance, you should know of local resources available to you.

-In the case of extreme emergencies the UA can be reached 24 hours a day by calling the University of Arizona Police Department (UAPD).
+In the case of extreme emergencies, the UA can be reached 24 hours a day by calling the University of Arizona Police Department (UAPD).
 Although most emergencies are better managed by working with local authorities, UAPD can be contacted in extreme emergencies requiring the UA’s involvement.
-UAPD can be reached by calling (520) 621 – 8273.
+UAPD can be reached by calling +1 (520) 621 – 8273.

-SASE’s Commitment to Health & Safety
+UA Study Abroad’s Commitment to Health & Safety

-SASE has established two emergency response plans for study abroad students.
+UA Study Abroad has established two emergency response plans for study abroad students.
 The first, a handbook for UA faculty, guides faculty through responding to health and safety emergencies abroad.
 The second allows for study abroad students to contact the UA at any time through the University of Arizona Police Department.